Asymptotic Linearity of Consumption Functions and Computational Efficiency: Abstract

 \section{Abstract}

-We prove that the consumption functions in income fluctuation problems are asymptotically linear if the marginal utility is regularly varying.
-We also analytically characterize the asymptotic marginal propensities to consume (MPCs) out of wealth and derive necessary and sufficient conditions under which they are 0, 1, or are somewhere in between.
-When the return process with time-varying volatility is calibrated from data, the asymptotic MPCs can be zero with moderate risk aversion.
-Our results potentially explain why the saving rates among the rich are positive and increasing in wealth.
+We prove that the consumption functions in optimal savings problems are asymptotically linear if the marginal utility is regularly varying.
+We also analytically characterize the asymptotic marginal propensities to consume (MPCs) out of wealth.
+Our results are useful for obtaining good initial guesses when numerically computing consumption functions, and provide a theoretical justification for linearly extrapolating consumption functions outside the grid.